denningta/afba/README.md

 ## Restore

-Ensure volume is named on the local machine
+On the local machine ensure volume is named
 ```
 VOLUME="afba_data"
 ```